 7. Prioritize Your Mental Health

 If you are unable to see a professional, then there are other avenues to keep your mental health on track.
 I’m not going to claim that if you stop drinking as much, break up with your shitty boyfriend, start doing yoga, and start eating better, then your problems will disappear.
 However, embracing physical and social health can definitely benefit your mental health journey.
 Don’t discount the synergy all aspects of your health have on one another.
 Moreover, you can always explore affordable, convenient counseling options if traditional therapy doesn’t work for your wallet or your schedule.
 Either way, take a second to breathe every once in a while and evaluate how you actually feel mentally this upcoming year.
+Here's a list of ten ways to boost your body-confidence.

 8. Eat More Plant-Forward

 Vegans, disregard this one.
 Look, I’m aware that vegetarianism/pescetarianism/veganism/every-other-ism isn’t for everyone.
 We all have different dietary restrictions and different ways of eating that work for us.
 And that’s fine!
 Meat-eaters aren’t monsters, and vegans aren’t morally righteous.
 However, eating more plant-based meals and snacks is a great way to lead a more environmentally-friendly lifestyle.
 Additionally, doing so has many health benefits, like lowering your risks for serious diseases and improving heart health.
+How about veganizing our better-than-Chic-fil-A- fried-chicken sandwich on your next #meatlessmonday?
+Want to take an even more hands on approach to getting more veggies in your bod?
+This article on sprouting seeds will show you how.

 An intern here at Bust, Vanessa Wolosz is completing her bachelor's degree University of St Andrews, where she studies English and Comparative Literature.
 Her parents are happy to report that she is an honors student, and are significantly less happy to report that her interests lie in researching body art, reading sci-fi, bleaching her own hair, and not-having-a-boyfriend.
 You can follow her on Twitter, @memelover100, though doing so is not recommended.